insin/nwb/docs/Commands.md

 **React app/component options:**

-- `--react` - set the version of react which will be installed (and set as a `peerDependency` for components).
+- `--react` - set the version of React which will be installed (and set as a `peerDependency` for components).
 Defaults to whatever the stable version of React was when the version of `nwb` you're using was released.

+**Preact app options:**

+- `--preact` - set the version of Preact which will be installed.
+Defaults to whatever the stable version of Preact was when the version of `nwb` you're using was released.

+**Inferno app options:**

+- `--inferno` - set the version of Inferno which will be installed.
+Defaults to whatever the stable version of Inferno was when the version of `nwb` you're using was released.

 ##### `init`